The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: Preliminaries

 Orthogonal matroids generalize matroids: given a matroid $N = (E,\cB)$, the pair $\mathrm{lift}(N):=(E\cup E^*, \cB')$ is an orthogonal matroid, where $\cB' = \{B\cup (E\setminus B)^* : B\in \cB\}$.
 The set of circuits of $\mathrm{lift}(N)$ is the union of $\{C\subseteq E: \text{$C$ is a circuit of $N$}\}$ and $\{D^*\subseteq E^*: \text{$D$ is a cocircuit of $N$}\}$.

 Orthogonal matroids have a ``cryptomorphic'' characterization in terms of circuits which generalizes both the circuit elimination axiom for matroids and the fact that circuits and cocircuits of a matroid are orthogonal.
+The following theorem is due to Bouchet~\cite{Bouchet1997,Bouchet2001} and is a special case of a more general characterization of multimatroids in terms of their circuits.
+In particular, orthogonal matroids coincide with \emph{tight 2-matroids} in~\cite{Bouchet1997,Bouchet2001}.
+For convenience, we refer the reader to~{\cite[Theorem~12]{BMP2003}}.

-\begin{theorem}[\cite{BMP2003}] Let $\cC$ be a set of subtransversals of $E\cup E^*$.
+\begin{theorem}[\cite{Bouchet1997,Bouchet2001}] Let $\cC$ be a set of subtransversals of $E\cup E^*$.
 Then $\cC$ is the set of circuits of an orthogonal matroid if and only if it satisfies the following: \begin{enumerate}[label=\rm(C\arabic*)] \item $\emptyset\notin \cC$, \item $C_1,C_2\in\cC$ and $C_1\subseteq C_2$ imply $C_1 = C_2$, \item for any $C_1, C_2\in \cC$ and $e\in C_1 \cap C_2$, if $C_1\cup C_2$ is a subtransversal, then there exists $C_3\in \cC$ such that $C_3 \subseteq (C_1 \cup C_2) \setminus \{e\}$, \item $|C_1\cap C_2^*| \ne 1$ for all $C_1,C_2\in\cC$, and \item for every transversal $T$ and every element $e\in T^*$, there exists $C\in\cC$ such that $C\subseteq T\cup\{e\}$. \end{enumerate} \end{theorem}

 The \emph{fundamental circuit} of an orthogonal matroid $M$ with respect to a basis $B$ and an element $e\in B^*$ is a circuit contained in $B\triangle \{e,e^*\}$, which exists and is unique by~\ref{item:c3} and~\ref{item:c5}.
 We denote it by $\FC(B,e)$.